Samster68OW/ModMuseum/README.md

 ![alt text](developer/thumbnail.png?raw=true)

 # Outer Wilds Mod Museum
 The Observatory is expanding!
-Visit a new wing of the museum that includes exhibits, characters, and artworks from across the Outer Wilds modding community.
+Visit a new wing of the museum that includes exhibits, characters, and artwork from across the Outer Wilds modding community.
 If you would like to donate a piece for the museum, reach out to us on the Discord server.
-Note: This is an addon for xen's [New Horizons](https://outerwildsmods.com/mods/newhorizons/) mod.
 If you record/stream yourself playing this mod, we would love to see it!

 # Links
 - [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6)